accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 We speak of a keyboard trap when a user who navigates by keyboard, from a position on the screen (for example a form field, a button, a complex component), cannot reach the next or previous component.

-There are special cases where it is necessary to capture keyboard focus and prevent the user from reaching items following or preceding the item currently being viewed.
+There are particular cases where it is necessary to capture keyboard focus and prevent the user from reaching items following or preceding the item currently being viewed.
 For example, in a modal window it is imperative that the user navigating with the keyboard cannot reach components outside the modal window as long as the latter is active.

 ### N